 Location.
 40° 15.652′ N, 76° 52.837′ W. Marker is in Harrisburg, Pennsylvania, in Dauphin County.
 Marker is at the intersection of Market Street and South 3rd Street, on the right when traveling east on Market Street.
 Touch for map.
 Marker is in this post office area: Harrisburg PA 17101, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-T. Morris Chester (here, next to this marker); Kunkel Building (a few steps from this marker); Lochiel Hotel and Colonial Theater (a few steps from this marker); Strawberry Square Phase II (within shouting distance of this marker); Whitaker Center for Science and the Arts (within shouting distance of this marker); Old Dauphin County Courthouses (within shouting distance of this marker); 22 South 3rd Street (about 300 feet away, measured in a direct line); Dauphin Deposit Bank Building (about 300 feet away).
+T. Morris Chester (here, next to this marker); Kunkel Building (a few steps from this marker); Lochiel Hotel and Colonial Theater (a few steps from this marker); Strawberry Square Phase II (within shouting distance of this marker); Whitaker Center for Science and the Arts (within shouting distance of this marker); Old Dauphin County Courthouses (within shouting distance of this marker); 22 South 3rd Street (about Dauphin Deposit Bank Building (about 300 feet away).
 Touch for a list and map of all markers in Harrisburg.

 Credits.
-This page was last revised on March 28, 2017.
-This page originally submitted on March 27, 2017, by Larry Gertner of New York, New York.
-This page has been viewed 186 times since then and 36 times this year.
+This page was last revised on April 15, 2020.
+It was originally submitted on March 27, 2017, by Larry Gertner of New York, New York.
+This page has been viewed 235 times since then and 44 times this year.
 Photos: 1, 2, 3. submitted on March 27, 2017, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.